Energinet-DataHub/.github/README.md

 The calling repository must have a custom action `python-unit-test` from which the actual execution of `coverage` and `pytest` is performed.
 If the action accepts the input `tests_filter_expression` then it can be called with a filter to split the execution of python tests on multiple GitHub runners.

+Optional `image_tag` can be set which the custom action `python-unit-test` is being called with.
+Default value is `latest`.
+If `python-unit-test` does not know the input `image_tag` it will throw a warning.

 ### Notify Team

 File: [notify-team.yml](.github/workflows/notify-team.yml)